Trade Stock Indices

 • Long-term indices trading: 100 - 200 Moving Average Period

-Long term indices trading moving averages help avoid indices trading whipsaws, but are slower in spotting new indices trends and trend reversals.
+Long term indices trading moving averages help avoid indices trading whipsaws, but are slower in spotting new trends and trend reversals.

-The work of a trader is to find a moving average period which will spot indices trends as early as possible while at the same time avoiding fake-out signals (indices trading whipsaws).
+The work of a trader is to find a moving average period which will spot trends as early as possible while at the same time avoiding fake-out signals (indices trading whipsaws).